 Nonresidential Construction Index continues to rise

-FMI, the largest provider of management consulting and investment banking to the engineering and construction industry, announces the release of its Second Quarter Nonresidential Construction Index (NRCI) for 2012.
-Rising 1.7 points from the first quarter, this is the highest confidence rating ever achieved, since the index was developed in 2007.
+FMI, the largest provider of management consulting and investment banking to the engineering and construction industry, announces the release of The 2013 First Quarter Nonresidential Construction Index report.
+The NRCI of 58.1 is a 2.6-point improvement over the fourth quarter of 2012.

 About the Author